 The plant material used for the experiments was derived from six segregating populations of quinoa (Chenopodium quinoa Willd.) originating from single crosses of landraces provided by the germplasm bank of the Universidad Nacional del Altiplano, Puno, Peru (Lozano-Isla et al., 2023).
-The field trials were conducted in three successive growing seasons from 2016 to 2019 as multi-location trials for line selection (“selection trials”), and variety registration (“registration trials”) trials in the Peruvian Highlands (Table 1).
-Images from the 2021-2022 season for production and seed increase (“production trials”) were used for the validation set using scales in the images.
+The field trials were conducted in three successive growing seasons from 2016--2019 as multilocation trials for line selection (“selection trials”) and variety registration (“registration trials”) trials in the Peruvian Highlands (Table 1).
+Images from the 2021--2022 season for production and seed increase (“production trials”) were used for the validation set via scales in the images.

 Panicle images

 Pictures were taken during flowering at stage 69 of the BBCH scale (Sosa-Zuniga et al., 2017).
 A representative panicle for each experimental unit (breeding lines grown in experimental plots) was selected for photographing under field conditions in front of a blue background with different light conditions (Fig. 1, Figure S1).
-Images were taken with different cameras and resolutions (Table 1), resulting in an image collection exhibiting a high heterogeneity (Fig. 1a).
+Images were taken with different cameras and resolutions (Table 1), resulting in an image collection exhibiting high heterogeneity (Fig. 1a).
 We excluded images with panicles that showed bird damage, were blurred, or were overly dry from the analysis (Fig. 1b).

-Development of a Mask R-CNN mode for image segmentation
+Development of a Mask R-CNN model for image segmentation

-We found it challenging to obtain a single Mask R-CNN model suitable for both panicle segmentation and classification.
+We found that it was challenging to obtain a single Mask R-CNN model suitable for both panicle segmentation and classification.
 Mask R-CNN is simple to train and extends Faster R-CNN by adding a branch for predicting an object mask in parallel with the existing branch for bounding box recognition (Bharati & Pramanik, 2020).
 Consequently, we adopted a stagewise approach, selecting separate models for each task.
 A pipeline was implemented, connecting the best models of each stage.
-First, we developed models for image segmentation by testing 16 models and selecting the best one (He et al., 2018) using the following procedure.
+First, we developed models for image segmentation by testing 16 models and selecting the best model (He et al., 2018) via the following procedure.

 Sampling and annotation

 To ensure the selection of an unbiased training dataset, we created two random samples.
-The first sample involved selecting 25% from each experiment conducted in different years and locations (Table 1) making a total of ca. 1,300 images.
+The first sample involved selecting 25% from each experiment conducted in different years and locations (Table 1), resulting in a total of ca. 1,300 images.
 A random sample of 320 images was taken from this initial pool of images.
-The sample was divided into training and validation sets with 238 and 82 images respectively.
-The number of training images was determined based on a previous study of maize cob segmentation (Kienbaum et al. 2021).
-The images were annotated using VGG Image Annotator version 2.0.8 (Dutta & Zisserman, 2019).
+The samples were divided into training and validation sets with 238 and 82 images, respectively.
+The number of training images was determined on the basis of a previous study of maize cob segmentation (Kienbaum et al. 2021).
+The images were annotated via VGG Image Annotator version 2.0.8 (Dutta & Zisserman, 2019).
 For selection and registration field trials, only the panicle class was annotated (Table 1).
-For the production field trial, seven classes were determined for the images: panicle, scale, label, barcode, and each channel from RGB spectra (Figure S2).
+For the production field trial, seven classes were determined for the images: panicle, scale, label, barcode, and each channel from the RGB spectra (Figure S2).

 Model training

-We utilized the Mask R-CNN framework (He et al., 2018) and fitted it with the Resnet 101 backend to the seven classes.
+We utilized the Mask R-CNN framework (He et al., 2018) and fitted it with the ResNet 101 backend to the seven classes.
 Model training was conducted on four parallel Tesla K80 GPUs on the BinAC high-performance computing cluster at the University of Tübingen.
-The Mask R-CNN training parameters were partly selected based on previous work in image analysis for maize cobs (Kienbaum et al., 2021), with further variations and improvements implemented as needed.
-Quinoa panicles exhibit greater detail and diversity in their outline and shape compared to maize cobs.
+The Mask R-CNN training parameters were partly selected on the basis of previous work in image analysis for maize cobs (Kienbaum et al., 2021), with further variations and improvements implemented as needed.
+Compared with maize cobs, quinoa panicles exhibit greater detail and diversity in their outline and shape.
 Therefore, we varied parameters such as mask resolution, loss weight, and training configuration (heads.m) to investigate potential differences in the final model performance.
-This led to training 16 distinct Mask R-CNN models with a learning rate of 1e-4 over 200 epochs, each with different parameters  (Table 2 ).
+This led to the training of 16 distinct Mask R-CNN models with a learning rate of 1e-4 over 200 epochs, each with different parameters  (Table 2 ).